padiketeku/EarthObservation101-Practicals/Activity-07-Analysing Spectral Reflectance Curves of Surface Types.md

 ### Task

-You are required to retrieve an image from a collection to produce and interpret the spectral response curves of the following surface types in the image.
+You are required to retrieve a Sentinel-2 imagery from a collection to produce and interpret the spectral response curves of the following surface types in the image.

 - Water